RitabrataDas343/Expressando-TDoC2021/documentation/opencv.md

 ## For Windows Or Linux

 you can use pip to install OpenCV on windows.
 Pip is a de facto standard package-management system used to install and manage software packages written in Python and it usually comes in installed when you install Python.
-If you do not have Python installed, I would suggest download it from here.
+If you do not have Python installed, I would suggest download it from here **[Python](https://www.python.org/downloads/)**.
 Use this command in the command prompt to install OpenCV:

 ```bash
 pip install opencv-python